LogtalkDotOrg/logtalk3/manuals/sources/userman/messages.rst

    ..., [Object::Message], ....

-This control construct can only be used within objects and categories (at the interpreter top-level, the *sender* is always the pseudo-object ``user`` so using this control construct would be equivalent to use the ``::/2`` message sending control construct).
+This control construct can only be used within objects and categories (in the top-level interpreter, the *sender* is always the pseudo-object ``user`` so using this control construct would be equivalent to use the ``::/2`` message sending control construct).